01-edu/public/docs/db/graphql.md

 # Examples of graphql (queries)

-> Note: that all queries present where can be ran in your own school.
+> Note: that all queries present here can be ran in your own school.
 For this you must login with an admin role and access the following route <https://((DOMAIN))/graphiql>.
 Depending on our role the tables permissions may differ.

 ## Simple queries to get info

-- The following query gives the basic information of a give user :
+- The following query gives the basic information of a given user :

 ```graphql
 query getUserInfo($name: String!) {